nicuserban/SSM/README.md

 and a big number of requests to perform.
 They should be run only by respecting the 100 000 requests limit per day as specified in STEAM API terms of use.

-For operations like getAllAchievments for player you should run the script with a large max_execution_time (and possible memory_limit), depending on the number of steam games.
+For operations like getAllAchievmentsForPlayer for player you should run the script with a large max_execution_time (and possible memory_limit), depending on the number of steam games.

+This library can be used, by modifying index.php, to query various steam methods, or to save some steam data in your database (for the moment a list of player achievments).

 In order to use this implementation, the developer should:
 1)Copy the content of config.php.dist in a new file named config.php,